Tangier Grand Lake: Description

 Tangier Grand Lake is full of islands, from the largest island, which is 600 m long and 300 m wide, to very small islands, scattered throughout the western and eastern arms.
 It is, for the most part, relatively shallow, but it has a relatively deep spot with a depth of approximately 30 m in its centre.
 The lake is located on the Eastern Shore Granite Ridge, an area of 350-million year old granite bedrock.
+It is the largest lake in the province that does not have direct road access.

 History

 The remnants of a sluice, once used in log driving, can be found on Struggle Brook, one of the primary inflows into Tangier Grand Lake from Crooked Lake.